 Escape from London: 6 Cities in the UK to Visit

 London is the major port of call for most travelers coming to the United Kingdom, and there’s certainly lots in the capital to keep you entertained for weeks on end.
 When people do venture outside London, it’s usually to the hotspots of Oxford and Edinburgh.
 But they are not the only places worthy of a visit in the UK.
-Here are some great cities to visit outside of the usual destinations.
+Here are some great cities to visit outside of the usual destinations like London.

 Arguably the coolest city in England, Bristol has a lot going for it.
 Bristol has many different districts, each with its own distinct atmosphere.
 The harborside is a particularly vibrant area, with plenty of attractions to keep you busy, such as the SS Great Britain, a former passenger steamship, which you can now board and learn more about its varied history, Bristol Aquarium, and We The Curious, a science and arts center.
 Bristol’s city center is the perfect place for some high-street retail therapy, with a mix of mid-range brand stores, designer names, and independent boutiques.
 If you prefer retro and vintage shopping, head to Stokes Croft.
 Clifton is a quaint, peaceful, green area, and home to the famous Clifton Suspension Bridge.
 Bristol is also the stomping ground of world-renowned artist Banksy, and it’s pretty cool spotting his artwork all around the city.